“How do I protect my artwork from being copied from my website?”

 So what’s the solution for image theft online?

-Well, here’s what we do at Foliotwist (the art website hosting service I run).
-And as far as I know, it’s the only real solution:
+Well, here’s what we do at EmptyEasel’s Simple Artist Website service.
+As far as I know, it’s the only real solution:

 Whenever one of our artists uploads an image, our system automatically resizes it to no more than 600 pixels by 600 pixels, at a resolutions of 72 pixels per inch.
 This is not large, by any standard.
 But on the screen it’s a decent size, and certainly large enough to view comfortably.